Home

 5. Visual Damage

-If you suspect a damaged sway bar link, do a visual inspection.
-Look for any damage, such as bent or broken links, bad sway bar bushings, or loose connections.
-This would be a clear indication that the parts need replacing.
+If you suspect a damaged sway bar link, do a visual diagnosis.
+Look for damage signs, such as bent or broken links, bad sway bar bushings, or loose connections.
+This would be a clear indication that these car parts need replacing.

-Now that we know what to look for, let’s see what might lead to a worn sway bar link.
+Now that we know what signs to look for, let’s examine what might cause a worn sway bar link.

 What Causes Sway Bar Links to Go Bad?